jerryzhao173985/ai-ml-sdk-for-vulkan/docs/source/tensor_aliasing_tutorial.rst

     :code:`image_height` and :code:`image_width` parameters are hard-coded in this script based on the input image in the previous step.

-3. Use the TOSA FlatBuffers file to generate the VGF file and Scenario Template:
+3. To generate the VGF file and Scenario Template, use the TOSA FlatBuffers file:

 .. code-block:: bash